niklasvieth/polestar-ios-lockscreen-widget/README.md

 4. Add the smallest `Scriptable` widget to your lockscreen.
 See [Apple How-To guide](https://support.apple.com/en-us/HT207122#:~:text=How%20to%20add%20widgets%20to%20your%20Lock%20Screen).

 5. Tab on the widget to configure the widget.
-Select `Polestar Lockscreen Widget` as script, leave everything else blank and save your lockscreen.
+Select `Polestar Lockscreen SoC Widget` as script, leave everything else blank and save your lockscreen.

 6. You should now be able to see the :battery: SoC of your Polestar on you lockscreen.
 By clicking on the widget you will be navigated to the Polestar App.